Swayam-Alhat/Redux-toolkit/README.md

 for React redux.

-## Starting to create store.

-First of all, we have to create store in ./src/app/`Store.js`
+## Now just follow the documentation of Redux Toolkit.